workplacesystems/milia/README.md

 This example will set everything up for milia AND devise (you won't need to do devise).
 It assumes you won't use airbrake, you will use recaptcha for new account sign-ups, and you will use invite_member capability.
-Skeleton user, tenant, and member models will be created.
-Before you run db:migrate, you can add any additional fields to the tenant and member models.
+Skeleton user, account, and member models will be created.
+Before you run db:migrate, you can add any additional fields to the account and member models.
 User model really is primarily only used by devise, and so you shouldn't add anything to this model as it's a universal model.
-Member is a tenanted model and so this is where all the information for a member should be kept.
+Member is a accounted model and so this is where all the information for a member should be kept.

 ```ruby